-As a pre-condition for ChAFTA negotiations, Australia agreed to confer China the so-called 'market economy status' in 2005.
-82 This conferral effectively constrained Australia's capacity to rely on the NME assumption contemplated in Section 15 of China's Accession Protocol.
-To accommodate domestic interests, Australia affirmed that this conferral would not "impact adversely on Australia's capacity to prove that Chinese imports have been dumped".
-83 This indicated that the recognition of China as a market economy was not intended to make it harder for Australian industries to seek protection through anti-dumping measures.
-To achieve this objective, Australia took a creative approach finding that a 'particular market situation' (PMS') exists in a variety of Chinese sectors in almost all anti-dumping investigations over the past decade.
+cular market situation' ('PMS') exists in a variety of Chinese sectors in a range of anti-dumping investigations over the past decade.
 This approach has served as a convenient substitute for the NME assumption, providing the flexibility for Australian authorities to achieve the same outcomes, that is, using external benchmarks to calculate normal values and consequently increasing the chances of finding positive and larger dumping margins.
-85

-China has consistently challenged Australia's approach both within these investigations and through diplomatic channels including "the regular holding of a High Level Dialogue on Trade Remedies" as envisaged under the ChAFTA.
+China has consistently challenged Australia's approach both within these investigations and through diplomatic channels including 'the regular holding of a High Level Dialogue on Trade Remedies' as envisaged under the ChAFTA.
 However, for undisclosed reasons, China has never resorted to WTO proceedings.
 One possible reason is that China chose to focus on tackling anti-dumping actions by the US and the EU, which have had larger impacts on Chinese exports.
 Another reason may be that China was uncertain about whether it could win because the PMS approach has never been considered by WTO tribunals until a recent dispute brought by Indonesia against Australia's anti-dumping investigation on A4 copy paper.
 China could not afford a failure and the reputation cost associated with it.

-After years of unsuccessful efforts to push Australia to change practice, China initiated its first anti-dumping action against Australia, that is, the Barley Investigation.
+After years of unsuccessful efforts to push Australia to change practice, China initiated its first anti-dumping action against Australia in 2018, that is, the Barley Investigation.
 This investigation generated many legal issues including China's approach to determining the existence of dumping particularly the findings of significant dumping margins, and the existence of a material injury caused by dumping to the domestic industries.
-On 16 December 2020, Australia initiated WTO proceedings
+On 16 December 2020, Australia initiated WTO proceedings against the Barley Tariff, challenging China's failure to comply with a range of WTO substantive and procedural requirements.
+Similar challenges may well be raised in potential WTO proceedings against the Wine Tariff that the Australian government is currently contemplating.